 There are numerous factors that can influence gross profit including product mix, customer mix, manufacturing costs, volume, sales discounts and charges for excess or obsolete inventory, to name a few.
 Many of these factors influence or are interrelated with other factors.
-The Company includes in cost of sales all of the costs related to the sale of products in accordance with GAAP.
-These costs include the following: raw materials (including produce, seeds, packaging, syringes and fermentation and purification supplies), direct labor, overhead (including indirect labor, depreciation, and facility-related costs) and shipping and shipping-related costs.
-The following are the primary reasons for the changes in gross profit for the three months ended August 26, 2018 compared to the same period last year as outlined in the table above.
+The Company includes in cost of sales all of the following costs: raw materials (including produce, seeds, packaging, syringes and fermentation and purification supplies), direct labor, overhead (including indirect labor, depreciation, and facility-related costs) and shipping and shipping-related costs.
+The following are the primary reasons for the changes in gross profit for the three and six months ended November 25, 2018 compared to the same period last year as outlined in the table above